About ATSO

 Is therapy scary?

 No, therapy is not scary.
-It can be intimidating at first, and slightly nerve wracking to open up about yourself and your mental health issues.
+It can be intimidating at first, and slightly nerve-wracking to open up about yourself and your mental health issues.
 But it is healthy, and can really make a positive impact on your life.

 Therapists, psychologists, and psychiatrists are all dedicated to helping you understand yourself better.
 They are someone you can completely confide in, everything remains confidential, and it can be really healing to talk to someone who is an expert in what you are going through.

 Feel free to ‘shop around’ for a therapist, psychologist, or psychiatrist who works best for you.
 Therapy is meant to be your safe space.
-Somewhere you can open up without judgement, and really make large strides in your recovery process.
+Somewhere you can open up without judgment and really make large strides in your recovery process.
 I think everyone could benefit from therapy.

 How can I help support the work that you and ATSO do?

 Visit our ATSO Shop where all of your purchases directly fund our mental health advocacy work.
 This also lets you show your ATSO spirit!
-5% of all proceeds go to the mental health non-profit To Write Love On Her Arms (TWLOHA).